zephyrproject-rtos/zephyr/doc/guides/dts/design.rst

   used in the current build.
 For example, the :ref:`blinky-sample` uses this to determine the LED to blink.

+- Boot-time pin muxing and pin control can be accomplished via devicetree.

 Example remaining work
 ======================